Clubs & Organizations

 SKILLS USA

-For students in Welding or Building Trades only.
+For students in Welding, Building Trades or Graphic Arts only.
 In this club we will compete in the district competitions and hopefully qualify for state and national competitions.

 SPEECH & DEBATE